Henk de Berg

-Addition

-Henk de Berg (born 1963 in Harderwijk, Netherlands) is a Dutch cultural theorist and a Professor of German at the University of Sheffield.
+Henk de Berg (born 1963) is a Dutch cultural theorist and a professor of German at the University of Sheffield.
 His younger brother is the computer scientist Mark de Berg.

 Career and research

 De Berg studied at the University of Leiden and the University of Siegen, receiving his PhD in comparative literature from Leiden in 1994.
 In 1996, he moved to the UK to take up a post in the German department of the University of Sheffield.
 He was appointed Professor of German in 2004.